Bash Script Examples

 EXPLANATION

+The provided code enables the user to input values until they enter either “q” or “Q” to quit the program.
+It begins by initializing the variable input as an empty string.
 Then the read command prompts the user to enter a value and assigns it to input.
-The while loop evaluates whether input is not equal to “q” or not equal to “Q“.
-If user’s input is not q or Q, it prompts a message of pressing “q” to quit.
+The while loop evaluates whether the input is not equal to “q” or not equal to “Q”.
+If the user’s input is not q or Q, it prompts a message by pressing “q” to quit.
 The read command captures the user’s next input, updating the value of input for the next iteration.

 When the user finally enters “q” or “Q“, the loop terminates, and the message “Program Terminated…” is displayed.

-While-loop-in-BashHere, you can see the user first input is hello.
+While-loop-in-BashHere, you can see the user’s first input is hello.
 As a result, while loop continues and takes another input as world.
 However, none of them can terminate the program.
 Finally, the user inputs q.
 Hence the program terminates immediately.

-Example 15: Until Loop in Bash
+15. “until” Loop in Bash

 #!/bin/bash